 Creating a Token

-Several System Tokens have already been created and can be used in Email Marketing and/or Content Management.
+You can find several System Tokens already created and used in Email Marketing and/or Content Management.
 You can also create tokens from other fields when you Add or Edit a Field:

 - Click the box to Show Advanced Options.

-- Token Name: Just enter a short, easy-to-remember, unique name for the token into the textbox.
+- Token Name: Enter a short, easy-to-remember, unique name for the token into the textbox.
 For example: ##Email##